 Over and underpaying tax

-How many of us have received a letter (a P800) through the post and feared instantly that it was going to be the taxman asking for more money?
-When that happens, it’s pretty annoying!
+How many of us have received a letter (a P800) through the post from the taxman asking for more money?
+Speaking from experience, it's pretty annoying when it happens.

 Processing corrections like this minimises the likelihood of HMRC approaching someone at the end of the tax year to recoup owed tax.
 It also reduces the delay for someone expecting a tax refund.